-Colorectal Surgery Associates opened the Central Georgia Center for Continence with the idea of bringing new ideas and innovation to the treatment of incontinence.
-We have the only facility in the Middle Georgia area offering Pelvic Floor diagnosis, treatment and rehabilitation.
+Colorectal Surgery Associates opened the Central Georgia Center for Continence with a focus on bringing new ideas and innovation to the treatment of fecal incontinence.
+We have the only facility in the Middle Georgia area offering Pelvic Floor diagnoses, treatment and rehabilitation.
 This area of our office specializes in:

 - Bowel control disorders